-These measures were used for the first time this year, and because of this, they were given a relatively low weight.
-The DEHCR anticipates placing a higher weight on system performance in coming years to reward the best performing systems.
+This was the third year these measures were used; as such, they were almost fully phased in.
+DEHCR anticipates continuing to increase system performance weight each year until it reaches parity with homelessness and monthly census counts.
 Applicants were also required to use performance data when distributing funds at the local level, and they came up with a plan for improving local system performance.